accessibilitysupported/a11ysupport.io/documentation/at/vc_ios.md

 Voice Control is built in to iOS and you can enable it from your Settings app.

+## How to find your version

+1. Open the Settings app
+2. Search for "About"
+3. Click the "About" result
+4. Use the "Software Version" number that is listed

 ## Guides, Documentation, and resources

 * [Apple documentation](https://support.apple.com/guide/iphone/voice-control-iph2c21a3c88/ios)